 The ponds release water through evaporation only.
 Because of the shared design use of the wastewater ponds no runoff can be safely released from the ponds.
-Instead, the ponds are sized to allow for the evaporation of all rain events throughout the year.
+Instead, the ponds are sized to allow for the evaporation of the major rain events throughout the year.
 No Emergency Spillway will be provided.
 The total runoff from the site.

-There are two types of flow paths from the site, and these are labeled on the drainage plan a path 1 and 2.

-A-1 + OS-RD-1 with path 1 Represents the north site of the site and contributes to path 1.
+There are ultimate discharge points from the site, and these are labeled on the drainage plan as design points 1 and 2.
+A-1 + OS-RD-1 along with A-2 discharge to design point 1 Represents the north site of the site and contributes to design point 1.
 The majority of this area is spread out and will remain or will be restored to close to existing conditions.
 This results in the majority of the flow sheet flowing from the site.
 These area was treated together to calculate the quantity of runoff only.

-A-2 + OS-RD-2 Is path 2 and represents the Flows that enter the swale that is built around the south side of the site.
+Runoff from A-2 + OS-RD-2 forms design point 2 and represents the Flows that enter the swale that is built around the south side of the site.
 OS-RD-2 consists of runoff from the existing road and the area that is not impacted by construction of the site.
 A-2 consists of the swale the south sides of the outside of the wastewater treatment ponds.
 All of this runoff collects into the swale.